Old Holland Watercolour Information Sheet and Colour Chart

-The launch of the oil paint series in the unique range of 168 colours was followed by the Old Holland Classic Watercolours in the same rich range.
+The launch of the Old Holland's oil paint series in a unique range of 168 colours was followed by the launch Old Holland Classic Watercolours in the same rich range.

 It is well known that some pigments used in watercolours display special characteristics:

 Granulation: the pigment particles attach themselves to the paper as a splotchy tone.
 Examples of this include Manganese blue, Ultramarine blue dark and Raw Sienna.